gemesa/stm32-rf-scanner/README.md

         |
         V

 The time difference between each line is ~4s.
 The greyscale characters represent the signal strengths relative to each other.
-The signal classification have been added manually.
+The signal classification has been added manually.

 The code of this project has been implemented using